← All work

 Prioritization Matrix

-Served as both PM and Designer.
-Conducted competitive research and built a prioritization matrix to define MVP scope and the future roadmap — balancing essential features (patient management, assessment flow, data-driven plans) against nice-to-haves.
+• Built a prioritization matrix to define MVP scope and future roadmap — balancing essential features (patient management, assessment flow, data-driven plans) against nice-to-haves.

 Step 02